Research and analysis

 • more suspected cases undergo confirmatory testing

-The data reporting lag has greatest impact on the most recent 4 weeks which are therefore represented by dotted lines.
+The data reporting lag has had the greatest impact on the most recent 4 weeks and therefore the reported figures are likely to underestimate activity.
+For this reason, these data points are represented by dotted lines.

 Age group East Midlands East of England London North East North West South East South West West Midlands Yorkshire and Humber England